Delzant type theorem for torus-equivariantly embedded toric hypersurfaces: Abstract

 \section{Abstract}

-In the previous work, we study the closure of a complex subtorus in a toric manifold given by the data of an affine subspace.
-We call it torus-equivariantly embedded toric manifold when the closure of a complex subtorus is a smooth complex submanifold.
-In this paper, we clearify the condition for nonsingularity of the closure of a complex subtorus in terms of polytopes.
-The main result is a generalization of Delzant theorem to the case of torus-equivariantly embedded toric hypersurfaces.
+In the previous work, we study the moment polytope of the closure of the complex subtorus orbit in a symplectic toric manifold associated to an affine subspace when the closure is a smooth complex submanifold.
+In this paper, we clarify the condition for nonsingularity of the closure of the codimension one complex subtorus orbit in terms of polytopes.
+The main result is a generalization of Delzant theorem.